sr-murthy/continuedfractions/docs/sources/exploring-continued-fractions.rst

 .. note::

    All references to continued fractions are to the simple forms.
-Support for non-simple, generalised continued fractions is planned to be included in future releases.

 .. _exploring-continued-fractions.elements-and-orders: